 Traditional Chinese Medicine (TCM) is a very popular complementary and alternative medicine system studied, used, and practiced around the world.
 Of course, being in Asia, it would be obvious to go to China to study at the roots — the offerings in China in TCM training for foreigners are plenty.

 Nevertheless, if you are spending time in Thailand and would be interested to learn something about Traditional Chinese Medicine, there are also some options.
 Yet, personally, I find the TCM offerings for foreigners rather limited, taking into account that Thailand has a large Chinese population (or descendants from Chinese immigrants), especially very present in the Bangkok and Hat Yai (Southern Thailand) area.

-In this article we’ll specifically take a look at the centers that offer Chinese Acupuncture, Acupressure, Moxibustion, TuiNa, Chinese herbal knowledge training, and complete College Programs in TCM.
+In this article, we’ll specifically take a look at the centers that offer Chinese Acupuncture, Acupressure, Moxibustion, TuiNa, Chinese herbal knowledge training, and complete College Programs in TCM.

-For trainers in Thailand offering Guasha, Cupping, QiGong, or Tai Chi, see our related articles below this posts for our specific shortlists and posts.
-Note also that what are called Thai Foot Massage & Reflexology courses in Thailand, often are trainings combining Thai and Chinese Reflexology techniques.
+For trainers in Thailand offering Guasha, Cupping, QiGong or Tai Chi, see our related articles below this posts for our specific shortlists and posts.
+Note also that what are called Thai Foot Massage & Reflexology courses in Thailand, are often trainings combining Thai and Chinese reflexology techniques.